-Majority of the successful breaches and sensitive data stealing involves the social engineering attack which is commonly known as people hacking.
+The majority of the successful breaches and sensitive data-stealing involves the social engineering attack, which is commonly known as people hacking.
 So, if you ask any IT Security person about physical security, he or she will probably start talking about key card locks, cameras, and personal document protection things.
-So, it is right to talk about these because physical security can be easily breached through the use of social engineering.
-In this chapter, you will learn about the various social engineering techniques that can be used to violate the security along with the security mechanisms and ways to protect that.
+So, it is right to talk about these because physical security can be easily breached through social engineering.
+In this chapter, you will learn about the various social engineering techniques that can be used to violate security and the security mechanisms and ways to protect that.

 What Is a Social Engineering Attack?

-Social Engineering is one of the popular attacking techniques that is used physically and/or psychologically and relies very much on human interaction where the attacker often manipulate the victim and rupture the standard security mechanisms to gain access to any sensitive data, file, system, network, server, etc. Examples of different social engineering attacks are:
+Social Engineering is one of the popular attacking techniques used physically and/or psychologically.
+It relies very much on human interaction.
+The attacker often manipulates the victim and ruptures the standard security mechanisms to access any sensitive data system, network, server, etc. Examples of different social engineering attacks are:

 - Spear Phishing.